math2001/mydevto/README.md

 ### Reliable

+> Right now the tests are a mess.
+Please don't look at the code :laugh:

 Testing.
 The user doesn't care if all the unit test pass, he just wants the *result* to work.